-Now there are many well known scenes in Romeo and Juliet, one of the most well known is where Romeo is famously wooing Juliet on her balcony, and Juliet says down to Romeo below…
+There are many well-known scenes in Romeo and Juliet, such as when Romeo is wooing Juliet on her balcony, and Juliet says down to Romeo below…

 Oh Romeo, Romeo, where art thou Romeo…

-After some singing and romatic discussions Juliet goes on to say to Romeo…
+After some romantic discussions Juliet goes on to say to Romeo…

 What’s in a name?
 That which we call a rose, by any other name would still smell as sweet.